Rātā Street School

 About Our School

 Rātā Street School is a large state primary contributing school, catering for Year 1 (New Entrants) to Year 6 pupils.
 It is co-educational and has a pupil age range of 5 -11 years.
-Our grading roll for 2022 is 336 and our socio-economic rating (decile rating) is Decile Two.
-We are a multicultural school with the current composition being: NZ Maori 41%, NZ European/Pākehā 23%, Pasifika 26%, Asian 4% and Other 6%.
+We are a multicultural school with the current composition being: NZ Maori 41%, NZ European/Pākehā 23%, Pacific 26%, Asian 4% and Other 6%.

 What our School is About: We want every student to be the best they can - in every area.
 We believe that learning together, with and from each other, is a critical part of becoming our best selves.